johnwarden/jonathanwarden.com/content/theory/review-of-bayesian-inference/index.md

 ## Beliefs as Joint Probability Distributions

-The key to the power of Bayesian inference is that, once we know a rational agent's prior beliefs, we know exactly how they should update their belief in one thing (the Duke or Count did it), after learning another thing (the Countess is dead).
+The key to the power of Bayesian inference is that, once we know a rational agent's prior beliefs, we know exactly how they should update their belief in one thing (the culprit), after learning another thing (the Countess is dead).

-Inferring one thing from another thing is only possible here because Holmes' prior beliefs are beliefs in **combinations** of propositions, not just individual propositions.
-Holmes' prior beliefs are not simply that *there is a 75% chance that the Duke did it* or *there is a 50% chance that the Duchess is dead*.
-If his beliefs were so simple, learning that the Duchess was murdered would not tell Holmes anything about whether it was the Duke or the Count that did it.
+Inferring one thing from another thing is only possible here because these things are correlated.
+And these correlations only exist because the prior probability distribution covers beliefs about **combinations** of propositions, not just individual propositions.

-Rather his beliefs are about **combinations** of propositions (e.g. *the Countess is Dead and the Duke did it*).
-His beliefs form a [**joint probability distribution**](https://en.wikipedia.org/wiki/Joint_probability_distribution) that encodes the knowledge about the relationships between propositions that enables Holmes to make inferences.
+Holmes' prior beliefs are not simply that *there is a 50% chance that the Duchess is dead* or *there is a 75% chance that the Duke did it*.
+If his beliefs were so simple, learning that the Duchess was dead would not tell Holmes anything about the culprit.

-I think that understanding prior beliefs a joint probability distribution is key to understanding Bayesian Inference.
+Rather he assigns different probabilities to different **combinations** such a *the Countess is Dead and the Duke did it*.
+His beliefs form a [**joint probability distribution**](https://en.wikipedia.org/wiki/Joint_probability_distribution) that encodes the knowledge about the correlations between propositions that enables Holmes to make inferences.

 <!--
 ## Proportional Reallocation